Richard Pikesley NEAC, RWS

 Dorset is his home and provides much of the motivation and inspiration for his paintings.
 Richard is most famous as a landscape and seascape painter.
 He is particularly noted for his awareness and understanding of his surroundings which has seen him recognised as a truly gifted painter of light.
 He captures movement and atmosphere faultlessly and he is able to share and convey this in his paintings.

-In 1974 he was elected to the New English Art Club NEAC, where he is currently President.
-He is also a member of the Royal Watercolour Society, RWS, since 1997.
+In 1974 he was elected to the New English Art Club NEAC and is also a member of the Royal Watercolour Society, RWS, since 1997.

 A regular exhibitor in Britain, including the Summer Exhibitions at the Royal Academy, and many overseas exhibitions.
 He has travelled widely and his works of Italy and France depict many well-known scenes.